Joet Gonzalez

 Joet De Jesus Gonzalez (born 12 October 1993) is an American professional boxer.

-He is a two-time world title challenger, having fought for the WBO featherweight title in 2019 and 2021.
+Amateur career

+As an amateur, Gonzalez defeated Gervonta Davis twice.

 Professional boxing career

 Early career

-Gonzalez made his professional debut against Jesus Carmona on 7 July 2012.
-He won the fight by unanimous decision.
+Gonzalez made his professional debut against Jesus Carmona on 7 July 2012, winning by unanimous decision.
 Gonzalez amassed an 18–0 record during the next six years, with eleven stoppage victories, before challenging for his first regional title.

 Gonzalez had his first major step-up in competition when faced Rafael Rivera (25–1–2) for the vacant WBO-NABO featherweight title.
 The bout headlined an ESPN broadcast card, which took place at The Novo in Los Angeles, California.
 He won the fight by split decision.
-Two judges scored the fight 97–73 and 96–94 for Gonzalez, while the third judge scored it 96–94 for Rivera.
+Two judges scored the fight 97–93 and 96–94 for Gonzalez, while the third judge scored it 96–94 for Rivera.
 Gonzalez made his first regional title defense against the former IBF super flyweight champion Rodrigo Guerrero on 30 March 2019, on the undercard of the Ángel Acosta and Ganigan Lopez light flyweight title bout.
 He retained the belt with a fifth-round knockout of Guerrero, after knocking him down in both the first and fourth round.

 Gonzalez was booked to face Manuel Avila for the vacant WBA Continental and WBO Global featherweight titles on 13 July 2019.
 He won the fight by a sixth-round knockout, as Avila's corner decided to throw in the towel at the 2:27 minute mark of the round.

 World title fights

 Gonzalez vs. Stevenson

-On 6 August 2019, the WBO ordered a fight between Gonzalez and the undefeated Shakur Stevenson for the featherweight title, which was left vacant after Óscar Valdez moved up to junior lightweight.
+On 6 August 2019, the WBO ordered a fight between Gonzalez and Shakur Stevenson for the featherweight title, which was left vacant after Óscar Valdez moved up to junior lightweight.
 The two camps were given a thirty-day period to negotiate the terms of the bout, with Gonzalez being represented by Golden Boy Promotions, with whom he had signed a new promotional deal.
 The title fight was officially announced on 13 September 2019.
 It was booked as the event headliner of an ESPN broadcast card, which took place at the Reno-Sparks Convention Center in Reno, Nevada.
 Gonzalez entered the fight as a +375 underdog, while most odds-makers had Stevenson a -500 favorite.
 Gonzalez lost the fight by unanimous decision, with all three judges scoring the fight 119–109 for Stevenson and awarding Gonzalez only the seventh round.